Maze, Binghamton, NY

 Last verified:

-Maze Neighborhood Market Intelligence
+Maze Neighborhood Overview

 The Maze is a historic and architecturally distinct neighborhood located on Binghamton's West Side, directly adjacent to the campus of Binghamton University's Downtown Center.
 Its name derives from its unique street layout—a concentric series of curved roads and dead-end courts radiating from a central oval, designed in the early 20th century to create a secluded, park-like residential enclave.
 This design was a hallmark of the "City Beautiful" movement, intended to provide a tranquil, suburban-feeling retreat within the urban fabric, a character it retains to this day.